markjprice/cs9dotnet5/errata.md

 ### Column names and property names

 The `Northwind.sql` script that I provide with the fifth edition uses column names like `CategoryID` for primary keys.
 But the `dotnet-ef` tool wants to use property names like `CategoryId` so it adds a `[Column(Name = "CategoryID")]` attribute to map between them.
-In the fifth edition, I say to remove those clumn name mappings and instead change the property names to match the column names.
+In the fifth edition, I say to remove those column name mappings and instead change the property names to match the column names.
 This is a lot of work!
 Hopefully most readers download the solution classes from this GitHub repository instead.

 For the sixth edition, I modified the SQL script to use columns names like `CategoryId` so that the `dotnet-ef` tool does not need to add those mappings.
 You can get the improved `Northwind4SQLite.sql` script from the following GitHub repo for the sixth edition: https://github.com/markjprice/cs10dotnet6/tree/main/sql-scripts